MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_01_explore_azure_ad.md

 1. The Azure portal’s landing page shows Azure services, select **Azure Active Directory**.

-1. You are now seeing the Azure Active Directory for your Microsoft 365 Contoso tenant.
-Whichever approach you use to access Azure Active Directory services (the Microsoft 365 admin portal or the Azure portal) you end up in the same place – the Contoso Azure Active Directory where you can administer all the Azure AD services.

 1. From the left navigation pane, select **Users**.
 Notice that your tenant is already configured with users.

 1. From the top of the page, select **+ New user**.